 North of the Phoenix area, includes Prescott.
 Yavapai means "people of the sun."

 The Fort McDowell Yavapai Nation is a 950-member tribe in Maricopa County.
 The Fort McDowell Yavapai are one of three Yavapai tribes in Arizona.
 The Yavapai are best known for creating intricate baskets.

-- Ak-Chin Indian Community - pronounced ahk-chin
+- Ak-Chin Indian Community

 Originally part of the O'odham society before it was divided into four nations.
 Ak-Chin means "mouth of the wash."
 It is located in Pinal County, south of Phoenix.
-Harrah's Ak-Chin Casino and resort is located on tribal land.
+Harrah's Ak-Chin Casino and Resort is located on tribal land.
 The Ak-Chin Pavilion, a popular concert venue, is not on tribal land; they simply are the name sponsor of the amphitheater.